MainulDip/iOS-study/SwiftLanguageTour/swift-advanced.md

 To make this possible, whenever you assign a class instance to a property, constant, or variable, that property, constant, or variable makes a strong reference to the instance.
 The reference is called a “strong” reference because it keeps a firm hold on that instance, and doesn’t allow it to be deallocated for as long as that strong reference remain.

 * Strong Refs:
 Strong Ref can sometimes create mamory leack by not allowing ARC to deallocate.
-In the example below, making the instance nil do not deallocate the instance mamory because there are still strong reference between them through tanant and apartment.
+In the example below, making the instance nil do not deallocate the instance mamory because there are still strong reference between them through tanant and apartment
 ```swift
 class Person {
     let name: String